-3. Tuber: This is the swollen end of a special underground branch.
+3. Tuber: This is the swollen end of a special underground. branch.
 This arises from the axil of a leaf, grows horizontally and ultimately swells up at the apex.
-It is greatly swollen due to the heavy deposit of reserve food materials e.g., Potato.
-(Solanune tuberosum).
+It is greatly swollen due tothe heavy deposit of reserve food materials e.g., Potato.
+(Solanumetuberosum).
 In this there are several structures known as 'eyes'.
 Each eye represents a node with the scar of the scale leaf and a depression containing the axillary bud.
 The eyes are spirally arranged on the tuber which is also having a terminal bud at its apex.
-Under favourable conditions the buds in the eyes develop into aerial shoot system with adventitious roots (Fig. 3.7).
+Under favourable conditions the buds in the eyes developinto aerial shoot system with adventitious roots (Fig. 3.7).
+4. Bulb: The bulb consists of an underground modified shoot consisting of a very much reduced stem., which may be conical or convex in shape.
+There is also a terminal bud covered over by a number of fleshy scale leaves.
+The scale leaves grow from the upper surface of the stem, while a cluster of adventitious.